PrefectHQ/prefect-ui-library/README.md

 ## Demo
 https://orion-design.netlify.app/

-To run locally for devlopment you can use `npm run serve` and go to http://localhost:3000/
+To run locally for devlopment you can use `npm run serve` and go to the url outputted to the console.

 ## Developing with Prefect Orion-UI